 Job Smeets is consistently ranked as one of the world’s most influential people within art and design.
 He continues to create decorative arts for a contemporary age, producing distinctive objects, immersive interiors, and monumental commissions that exist in the often-contested space between sculptural and functional art.
 His highly collectible work merges functionality with conceptual themes that produce distinctly unique and radical pieces.

 Studio Job’s work can be found in some of the world’s most important museums, galleries, and collections and has been exhibited worldwide in more than 400 exhibitions and solo shows around the globe, including the Metropolitan Museum of Art (New York), the Museum of Arts and Design (New York), the Rijksmuseum (Amsterdam), Stedelijk Museum (Amsterdam), the Victoria and Albert Museum (London), and the Venice Biennale.
-Upcoming exhibitions and projects featuring Studio Job’s work include a 6,500-square-feet public, ornamental interior artwork in the city of Delft, Netherlands, a commissioned, 26-feet public sculpture for Studio Gang’s latest building in Amsterdam, and an exhibition at R & Company in the spring of 2022.
+Upcoming exhibitions and projects featuring Studio Job’s work include a 6,500-square-feet public, ornamental interior artwork in the city of Delft, Netherlands, a commissioned, 26-feet public sculpture for Studio Gang’s latest building in Amsterdam, and an exhibition at R & Company in the winter of 2022.